turingschool/career-development-curriculum-site/module_four/index.md

 By the end of Mod 4, you should have completed:

 1. **Exit Ticket** for the async lesson.
 This should be completed by EOD Friday of the respective week.
-   * Week 1 [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) from the Negotiations async session
+   * Week 2 [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) from the Negotiations async lesson.
-   * As you complete the exit survey, we would love to know of any questions that you have about the lesson and negotiation process.
-We will                  address as many of the questions as we can during the live session during week 1.
-You can submit questions via the survey.
+   * We would love to hear any questions about the lesson and negotiation process as you complete the exit survey.
+During the live session, we will answer      as many questions as possible.
-   * Please submit questions via the survey by **Tuesday of Week 1**
+   * * Please submit questions via the survey by **EOD Tuesday of Week 2**

 2. **Complete Terminal Portfolio**
   A completed Portfolio must include the following before it can be publshed: